luxonis/depthai-docs-website/source/pages/faq.rst

 What Information is Stored on the DepthAI Boards
 ################################################

-Initial Crowd Supply backers received boards which hat literally nothing stored on them.
+Initial Crowd Supply backers received boards which had literally nothing stored on them.
 All information was loaded from the host to the board.
 This includes the BW1097 (:ref:`BW1097 <BW1097 - RaspberryPi Compute Module>`), which had the calibration stored on the included microSD card.

 So each hardware model which has stereo cameras (e.g. :ref:`BW1097 <BW1097 - RaspberryPi Compute Module>`,